The Board of Certification of Public Health Inspectors (BoC)

 The National Advocacy Committee

-We advocate on behalf of environmental public health professionals and provide support to our branches, members, and partner agencies, including by disseminating information via position statements and media releases, and through correspondence with policy decision-makers.
+We advocate on behalf of environmental public health professionals, also known as public health inspectors and environmental health officers, and provide support to our branches, members, and partner agencies, including by disseminating information via position statements and media releases, and through correspondence with policy decision-makers.

-Her favourite activities include playing recreational indoor and outdoor beach volleyball, jamming with her musically inclined husband Terry, spending time outdoors with their dogs, visiting with family and friends, and watching their two athletic daughters, Maëlle and Annalie, participate in hockey and gymnastics.
+Her favourite activities include being active, spending time with family and friends, pets and nature, and watching her two athletic daughters, Maëlle and Annalie, participate in hockey and gymnastics.

 Born and raised in Cape Breton before moving west and graduating from Concordia University College of Alberta’s After-Degree Program in Environmental Health in 2010, Vanessa worked as a public health inspector at the New Brunswick Department of Health in 2010 before moving back to Nova Scotia and practicing as a public health officer with the Government of Nova Scotia from 2011 to 2018.
 She recently accepted the role as an officer with the Nova Scotia Health Authority’s Emergency Preparedness Program.
 Throughout her career, Vanessa has been an active CIPHI member, mentoring students, serving as a BoC examiner, presenting at the 2016 Annual Education Conference, and volunteering as webmaster at the Nova Scotia-Prince Edward Island Branch.